LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/Intent Builder/overview.md

 An example might be a "shipping" domain that contains intents for "delivery status", "update address", etc. This "shipping" intent domain could be linked to bot/automation dialogs that do various shipping tasks.

-This directs your bot/automation to be more flexible and respond to a wider variety of user input; instead of looking for specific patterns in user input (for example, the pattern "bill"), the bot/automation will use our NLU engine to look for the intent specified and trigger the interaction you configured in response to this intent.
-Therefore, once you configure your intents with robust **Training Phrases**, expressions like "I have a question about billing", "Looking to check my account" yield the same intent and the same response from the bot/automation.
+This directs your bot/automation to be more flexible and respond to a wider variety of user input; instead of looking for specific patterns in user input (for example, the pattern "bill"), the bot/automation will use our NLU engine to look for the intent specified and trigger the interaction you configured to respond to this intent.
+Therefore, once you configure your intents with robust **Training Phrases**, expressions like "I have a question about billing", "Looking to check my account" or "What's my billing status?" yield the same intent and, thus, the same response from the bot/automation.

 ### Adding a Domain